One of the highlights about my job as a Chiropractor at Mullumbimby Integral health is that you get to notice a few patterns over the years.

-I have the noticed that nature rewards consistency over time.
+I have noticed that nature rewards consistency over time.
 I have several ex footballers on my books here that at one point were supreme athletes but stopped exercising at the end of their careers.
 They are in far worse shape than the bloke that walks around the neighborhood every morning.

-I don’t know why but something I have noticed is that people that swim regularly just have a glow about them there entire life.
+I don’t know why but something I have noticed is that people that swim regularly just have a glow about them their entire life.
 Swimming seems to be the perfect low impact cardiovascular workout as we age.

 If you hate the exercise your doing find something else.
-Did you used to play a team sport?
+Did you use to play a team sport?
 Find a master’s game.
 Were you a boxer or martial artist in her younger years?
 Consider doing Tai chi.